General Education Requirements

 Transfer students with a bachelor's degree

 Students with a bachelor's degree from a regionally accredited institution in the United States or from an approved international institution (as determined by the International Programs Office) seeking an additional baccalaureate degree do not have to complete the YSU general education requirements.
 Students will need to take general education courses required for their major.
-See the Degree Audit website for an up-to-date list.
+Refer to the program curriculum in the catalog for specific requirements.

 Transfer students without a bachelor's degree